X-15 Flight 3-65-97: Mission overview

 While in powered flight, an electrical disturbance distracted Adams and slightly degraded the control of the aircraft; having adequate backup controls, Adams continued.
 At 10:33, he reached a peak altitude of 266,000 ft.
 In the NASA 1 control room, mission controller Pete Knight monitored the mission with a team of engineers.

 As the X-15 climbed, Adams began a planned wing-rocking (rolling) maneuver so an on-board camera could scan the horizon.
 At the conclusion of the wing-rocking portion of the climb, the X-15 had begun a slow drift in heading; 40 seconds later, when the aircraft had reached its maximum altitude, it was off heading by 15 degrees to the left.
 As Adams came over the top, the drift briefly halted as the aircraft's nose yawed 15 degrees back to the correct attitude.
-Then the drift to the left began again; within 30 seconds, Adams's descending flight path was at right angles to the attitude of the aircraft.
+Then the drift to the left began again; within 30 seconds, Adams's descending flight path was at a right angle to the attitude of the aircraft.
 At 230,000 ft, while descending into the rapidly increasing density of the atmosphere, the X-15 entered a 5 Mach spin.

 In the NASA 1 control room, there was no way to monitor the heading of the aircraft, so the situation was unknown to the engineers monitoring the flight.
 Normal conversation continued between Knight and Adams, with Knight advising Adams that he was "a little bit high", but in "real good shape".
 Adams radioed that the aircraft "[seemed] squirrelly", and moments later repeatedly told Knight that he had entered a spin.
 The ground controllers sought to get the X-15 straightened out, but there was no recommended spin recovery technique for the X-15, and engineers knew nothing about the aircraft's supersonic spin tendencies.
 The chase pilots, realizing that the X-15 would never make Rogers Dry Lake, headed for the emergency lakes, Ballarat and Cuddeback, in case Adams attempted an emergency landing.